25 Famous Architects in 2024

 In 2005, Ingels founded his own architectural practice- Bjarke Ingels Group (BIG).
 The firm has rapidly gained international attention for its innovative and ambitious urban planning and architecture projects.
 Ingles’ designs are characterised by their dynamic forms, integration of sustainability principles, some consider Ingles one of the most famous sustainable architects alive.

-Notable among his creations are the Mountain Dwellings in Copenhagen, MÉCA in France, and 79&Park in Sweden.
-As one of the most famous architects, Bjarke was on the list of TIME magazine’s 100 Most Influential People in 2016 and has also been awarded by RIBA and AIA for various projects.
+Best known for his top architectural project among his creations, the Mountain Dwellings in Copenhagen, MÉCA in France, and 79&Park in Sweden.
+As one of the best architects in the world, Bjarke was on the list of TIME magazine’s 100 Most Influential People in 2016 and has also been awarded by RIBA and AIA for various projects.

 24. Le Corbusier